-- Medical interpretation use the "blue" Cyracom phones or conduct a virtual session via the CyraCom Interpreter app on a St. Luke's issued iPad or tablet where available. - o Unlimited number of languages available for services - Operators are validated and competent in their languages and "medical" language interpretation - Phones are usually available on the patient units, in some departments, at the reception desks when all else fails, contact a supervisor for direction - For future scheduled visits, a request for an in-person translator can be made by emailing clientservicesf2fscheduling@cyracom.com - In most circumstances, it is inappropriate to use family/friends and/or hospital personnel who are not recognized medical interpreters (i.e. issues of confidentiality, reliability, etc.)
+Medical interpretation - use the "blue" Cyracom phones or conduct a virtual session via the CyraCom Interpreter app on a St. Luke's issued iPad or tablet where available.

+- o Unlimited number of languages available for services - Operators are validated and competent in their languages and "medical" language interpretation - Phones are usually available on the patient units, in some departments, at the reception desks - when all else fails, contact a supervisor for direction - In most circumstances, it is inappropriate to use family/friends and/or hospital personnel who are not recognized medical interpreters (i.e. issues of confidentiality, reliability, etc.)